wavegate/obsidian_vault/Neuroengineering/EFS.md

 - Bath is artificial CSF: 124 mM NaCl, 5 mM KCl, 20 mM HEPES, 10 mM D-glucose, 1.3 mM MgCl2, 1.5 mM CaCl2, 26 mM NaHCO3, 1.25 mM NaH2PO4
 - Ions dissociate
 - How well the current passes depends on how much ion is dissolved
+- Can measure conductance in units of siemen (S)
 # What is the structure of the DRG organ?
 # What happens at the cell membrane?